yukseltron/Flora-Keeper/README.md

-# Flora-Journal
+# Flora-Keeper
-A journal for watering your house plants
+A guide for taking care and watering your house plants